nishantraghuvanshi/forsqAPIHack/README.md

 ---

-Built with ❤️ using React, Node.js, Foursquare Places API, and OpenAI
+Built with ❤️ using React, Node.js, Foursquare Places API, and Google Gemini AI